redox-os/book/src/developer-faq.md

 - If you are using the Podman Build you need any Linux or Unix-like distribution supporting Podman 4.0 or newer and FUSE 3.x (if you have problems with FUSE in the host system there's [this](./advanced-podman-build.md#installing-without-fuse) workaround to run FUSE inside the Podman container instead of host system)
 - If you are using the Native Build a recent Ubuntu, PopOS or Fedora version is recommended

-The following hardware requirements are enough for fast compilation of the system and most programs, but some heavy programs may require more.
+The following hardware requirements are enough for fast compilation of the system and most applications, but some heavy applications may require more.

 - An Intel or AMD CPU newer than 10 years with 4 cores/threads or more
-- 4GB DDR4 RAM or more (8GB or 16GB for heavy programs)
+- 4GB DDR4 RAM or more (8GB or 16GB for heavy applications)
 - 50GB of storage space or more (a high-performance HDD, SATA SSD, and/or NVMe SSD is recommended)
 - An Internet connection good enough to not cause timeouts